 Hee Joo decides to never give up on Yoo Jin Woo and says she believes he’ll return one day, towards the end of the final episode (in the last 5 minutes) we get a glimpse that hints at the possibility of Yoo Jin Woo still being alive.

-Se Ju explains it saying that only the master of the game can create ‘instance dungeon’ which is basically another world you can trap yourself in, like another dimension.
+Se Ju explains it by saying that only the master of the game can create an ‘instant dungeon’ which is basically another world you can trap yourself in, like another dimension.

 Se Ju subsequently explains why he disappeared for a year saying he did the same to himself, when Yoo Jin Woo finished the quest he became the master and it’s likely that he can actually create an ‘instance dungeon’ to protect himself?
 I don’t know what he wants to protect himself from with all honesty, all bugs were deleted.

-Naver site was buzzing with articles discussing the ending of the drama which is almost an open ending in a sense; it also slightly leans towards the possibility of a season two, although I highly doubt anyone who was involved in the drama would return for a second season.
+Naver site was buzzing with articles discussing “Memories Of Alhambra” Ending which is almost an open ending in a sense; it also slightly leans towards the possibility of a season two.

 Here are some of what netizens are saying about the ending (provided by Netizen Buzz):

 I have a wish, I wish to meet Song Jae Jung writer-nim and talk about what led her to the choices she made for the drama.

-I have watched countless kdramas starting from 2012, some good, some terrible and some memorable but I haven’t seen a script so messy and weak in my entire life, and I doubt anyone can surpass what Song Jae Jung wrote, its in a league of its own.
+I have watched countless kdramas starting from 2012, some good, some terrible, and some memorable but I haven’t seen a script so messy in a while, and I doubt anyone can surpass it, its in a league of its own.